Richard L. Rumbaugh, 75 - Free Press Standard

 He was preceded in death by his parents, Merle and Frances Rumbaugh of Akron; his brother, Robert of Poland, OH; and a nephew.

-A celebration of Dick’s life will be held Saturday, April 22 at 3 p.m. in Dodds Funeral Home in Carrollton.
-Family will receive friends from 1 p.m. until time of service.
+A celebration of Dick’s life was held April 22 in Dodds Funeral Home in Carrollton.

 Following the service, Dick’s remains will be cremated, as he desired, and sent to the Arlington National Cemetery in Washington, D.C., for inurnment in the columbarium following military services and honors.
 Inurnment will be at the convenience of the family.